 Thank you for your interest in Crown College!
 One of the foundational beliefs of Crown is that we are Globally Connected.
 We see that belief take form by seeking to reflect the diversity and unity that exists in the body of Christ.
-Our international students bring to campus life experience and a global perspective that enriches our student body.
+Our international students bring life experience and a global perspective that enriches our student body.

 Crown College is one of the leading Christian higher education institutions in the United States, with a nearly century-old tradition of preparing Christians to serve and influence the world.
 Students engage in a life-changing experience at Crown College as they grow spiritually, are challenged academically, serve globally and develop relationally.
 Crown is committed to preparing the whole student for leadership and for life.

 Major: Sports Management Men’s Soccer Team I found out about Crown when my best friend played against their Soccer team when they came to Ecuador last year.
 I love God and soccer has been my favorite sport since I was little.
 When arriving, it felt like home – everyone takes good care of me, and I can feel God’s presence here.
 Choosing a college is a very important decision because it impacts your professional and personal life.
 Based on their academics, soccer program and the good friends I’ve met at Crown, this was the best choice for me.